And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 It is the issue that can launch McCain ahead.

-Obama, I just got a story here, just as cleared.
+Obama, I just got a story here, just cleared.

-And I don't know why they're surprised, because he barely well he lost Pennsylvania to Mrs. Clinton, didn't he?
+And I don't know why they're surprised because he barely lost Pennsylvania to Mrs. Clinton, didn't he?

 Yes.

-Where is the evidence that Obama's gonna get votes out of these states?
+In the primaries, where is the evidence that Obama's going to get votes out of these states?

 Exactly.

-In the Democrat part, there's a little buyer's remorse going on.
+In the Democrat Party, there's a little buyer's remorse going on.

-Obama hadn't been able to pull away despite signs it should be a big Democrat year in uh in Pennsylvania.
+Dave Davies wrote it: Obama hadn't been able to pull away despite signs it should be a big Democrat year in Pennsylvania.

 That's the whole primary.